-Water bottles are no longer need unless the parent / child wishes to bring one to school.
-Our water fountains are now open.
-Water bottles must be reusable and clear.
+Water bottles are no longer a requirement.
+Our water fountains are open and available to students.
+If a student wishes to bring a water to school, it must be reusable.
+It no longer needs to be clear.
+Any clear or a metal bottle will be allowed.
 The flimsy recyclable water bottles are not allowed.
+The athletic squeeze water bottles are not allowed.
+All water bottles must have a closed top.
 Only water is allowed in the water bottle.
-No juice, soda, lemonade, coffee or Gatorade.
+No other liquid is allowed (i.e juice, soda, lemonade, coffee or Gatorade.)
 Put your child's name on their bottle.